TymanWasTaken/KryptoApi/README.md

-# Api for the detonator mod
+# Api for the Krypton guild mod